 Depending on the nature of the communication, some channels just make more sense than others.
 But it’s up to you to have the technology at your disposal to make that determination.

 Give single-tasking a try!
-Research shows that multitasking reduces efficiency and productivity.
+Research shows that multitasking reduces productivity and efficiency.
 Switching back and forth between tasks and tabs leads to a lag time while your brain transitions between information, costing up to 40% of one’s productive time.
 So by focusing on one task at a time, you get more done.

 But let’s face it: in today’s ever-dynamic workplace, you can’t completely avoid it.
 So it’s up to you to be more intelligent and resourceful about how you handle time management and multitasking.